metaclass-nl/tresholds-governor/doc/Installation.md

 	This setting basically says how long this vacation may be and still be allowed to log in because of his user agent.

+8. Garbage collection delay

+    keepCountsFor

+    For how long the requestcounts will be kept before being garbage-collected.
+Values like "4 days".

+    If you use the AuthenticationGuardBundle and have enabled the user interface for user administrators to look into why a user may have been blocked, this is how long they can look back in time to see what happened.

+    This value must allways be set longer then both blockUsernamesFor and blockIpAddressesFor, otherwise counters will be deleted before blocking should end and no longer be counted in for blocking.

+    Currently the AuthenticationGuardBundle's user interface shows no information about active releases, but for future extension this value also acts as a minimum for how long releases will be kept before being garbage collected, but if allowReleasedUserOnAddressFor (or allowReleasedUserByCookieFor) is set to a longer duration, the releases will be kept longer (according to the longest one).

 Notes